OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`mark array`.

    upper bound
-      In :term:`algorithm analysis`, the upper or highest :term:`growth rate` that an :term:`algorithm` can have.
+      In :term:`algorithm analysis`, a :term:`growth rate` that is always greater than or equal to the that of the :term:`algorithm` in question.
-      In practice, this is the smallest-growing function that we know grows at least as fast as all but a constant number of inputs.
+      In practice, this is the slowest-growing function that we know grows at least as fast as all but a constant number of inputs.
       It could be a gross over-estimate of the truth.
+      Since the upper bound for the algorithm can be very different for different situations (such as the :term:`best case` or :term:`worst case`), we typically have to specify which situation we are referring to.

    variable-length coding
       :to-term: Huffman codes :label: example